cindistar/todo-app/README.md

 It also includes a chip flag showing the priority level (low, medium or high), a date picker for selecting the date and a checkbox in order to mark each todo as completed.

-# Supported state management solutions
+# Supported State Management Solutions

 - [Cubit](https://pub.dev/packages/flutter_bloc)